cy6581/filecoin-evm-solidity-starter/README.md

 #### Deployment
-1. Set your private keys if not done.
+1. Complete installation and set up if not done.
 Note you need two separate accounts if you wish to try as both an Admin and a Storage provider.

 2. Run the hardhat deploy task which will deploy these contracts in order.